hajoeichler/JenkinsJobConfigGenerator/README.md

   * Use `-c` to generate your configuration.
   * Use `-i` on a Mac to create a DMG installer for the tool.
 1. Mac OS X product can be started via `./run.sh`

+## Development

+This little section should help to get familiar with the architecture and should enable you to enhance the generator.

+The grammar for the configuration DSL is defined using [xtext](https://www.eclipse.org/Xtext/) in the file [JobConfig.xtext](https://github.com/hajoeichler/JenkinsJobConfigGenerator/blob/master/plugins/de.hajoeichler.jenkins.jobconfig/src/de/hajoeichler/jenkins/JobConfig.xtext)

+Out of this grammar an EMF model (aka.
+AST) is generated.

+Each define job is then an instance of this model.
+Those instances are passed to the actually generator.

 ## License